LLM-AI-INDIA/mcp-driven-data-management/README.md

 ## Note
 Will soon attach the link of the official repo and report here!!
+This `readme.md` needs lot of updations!

 This repository contains the code for a multi-tiered data management system that allows users to interact with heterogeneous databases (MySQL and PostgreSQL) using natural language.
 It leverages the FastMCP framework for server-side tool orchestration and integrates a Large Language Model (LLM) for intelligent query processing and response generation.